CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 6. Test/trigger your automation manually:
     - On Security Center sidebar, click on **Recommendations**.
-    - Look for any recommendations that has a **Quick Fix banner**.
+    - Look for recommendation **Azure Defender for SQL should be enabled on your SQL servers** under **Remediate vulnerabilities** click on it.

     ![](../Images/trigger-logic-app.png)

-    - Select a resource and then click on the **Trigger Logic App** button.
+    - Select resource **asclab-sql-xxx** (here xxx is unique ID) and then click on the **Trigger Logic App** button.
-    - In the Logic App Trigger blade, select the Logic App you created in the previous step (Send-RecommendationsChanges).
+    - In the Logic App Trigger blade, select the Logic App you created in the previous step (Send-RecommendationsChanges) then click on **Trigger**.
-    - You should receive an email containing ...
+    - You should receive an email, verify in your inbox.

 ![](../Images/trigger-logic-app1.png)